 Microsoft’s new model has a 2,160 x 1,440 pixel display, which equates to 214.5ppi.
 It’s not a great deal sharper than the Surface Pro 2, but does offer slightly higher density and certainly doesn’t lose out on the sharpness stakes thanks to its larger display.

-Pro 3 offers better weight efficiencyThe Surface tablets have never been renowned for their super-slim, light frames.
+Pro 3 is slimmer and lighterThe Surface tablets have never been renowned for their super-slim, light frames.
 This was particularly true of the former Pro models, because they used much more serious internals than most of the tablets perceived by some to be the series’ main rivals.

 Microsoft has clearly put some effort into improving things, though.
-The Surface Pro 3 weighs just 800g, lighter than the last model even though it’s a good deal bigger.
+The Surface Pro 3 weighs just 800g, lighter than the last model even though it’s a good deal larger.

 Dimensions are pretty impressive too.
-The Surface Pro 3 is 9.1mm thick, down from 13.5mm in the Surface Pro 2, and Microsoft appears to have cut down the screen bezels a bit too.
+The Surface Pro 3 is 9.1mm thick, down from 13.5mm in the Surface Pro 2, and Microsoft has cut down the screen bezels a bit too.

 It claims the Surface Pro 3 speakers are 45 per cent louder than those of the last model.
 The speakers are found on the front, their grilles hidden behind tiny little cut-outs in the sides of the tablet’s screen, rather like those of the Sony Xperia Z2 phone.